 Resolution: NAT shall be supported by Relays supporting IPv4.

-- It is FFS whether and how the EPC is aware of the remote UE's presence (e.g. for the purpose of authorisation, QoS, LI, etc.) in absence of direct NAS signalling connection between the Remote UE and the MME.

 - It is FFS how a ProSe UE-to-Network Relay performs priority handling of Remote UEs, as part of the broader topic on how to handle priority for ProSe communications in general.

 Resolution: The PC5 transport for signalling and user plane between the Remote UE and the ProSe UE-Network Relay should use the same ProSe Priority and QoS mechanisms for PC5 defined in clause 7.5.1.